Ginnie Graham: America has lost its ever-loving mind

 A 20-year-old woman pulled into the wrong driveway in rural New York while looking for a friend’s house on April 15.
 She started backing out after realizing her mistake.
 A 65-year-old man came out to the porch and fired two shots at the retreating car, killing the woman.

-Those aren't even the mass killings that are wracking up every week, nearly every day.
+Those aren’t even the mass killings that are piling up every week, nearly every day.

 A lot of Americans are amped up to use an itchy trigger finger to exercise what they believe are their Second Amendment rights.
 They are not trained law enforcement officers.
 They are not standing their ground against criminals.